rwpeterson/phasefreq/README.md

 ## Other options?

+Of course, an analog mixer may be perfectly suitable for your application.
 More sophisticated PLL ICs contain builtin PFDs as part of the feedback loop.
 Some evaluation boards expose enough functionality to use them solely as a PFD, but they are prohibitively expensive for many applications where a simple PFD would be beneficial, and often need to be programmed or initialized at the point of use.